A dietitian is a university-trained health professional who can give you and your child expert nutrition and dietary

 You don’t need a GP referral to see a dietitian, but your GP or child and family health nurse is always a good place to start if you’re worried about your child’s health, growth and development.
 These professionals can help you find a dietitian if you need one.
 You can also use the Dietitians Australia website to find an accredited practising dietitian.

 Before going to a dietitian

 If your GP refers your child to a dietitian, it’s a good idea to talk with your GP about the following things:

 - Why you’re going to the dietitian: talk with your GP about why your child needs to see a dietitian and whether there’s anything you can do while you’re waiting for the appointment.

 - Any medical results or information: check with your GP to see whether there’s any relevant medical information (like blood test results) that might be useful for the dietitian.

 - Cost: how much will the appointment with the dietitian cost?
-You could check whether you can get money back from Medicare or private health insurance, or whether you can get some other kind of financial help.
+You could check whether you can get money back from Medicare or private health insurance.
+Only accredited practising dietitians are recognised by Medicare and most private health funds.

 - Location: find out where you have to go to see the dietitian – for example, a public or private hospital or consulting rooms.